 During Spanish colonial rule, the Catholic Church was central to Ecuadorian life, particularly in education, politics, and economics.
-Quito became the seat of an archbishop in 1545, and religious orders such as the Jesuits and Dominicans (see History and Myth) founded monasteries and convents across the country.
-To evangelize indigenous populations, missionaries learned Quechua, an indigenous language spoken throughout the Inca Empire (see Language and Communication).
+Quito became the seat of an archbishop in 1545, and religious orders such as the Jesuits and Dominicans (see p.
+4 of History and Myth) founded monasteries and convents across the country.
+To evangelize indigenous populations, missionaries learned Quechua, an indigenous language spoken throughout the Inca Empire (see p.
+2 of Language and Communication).
 The Catholic Church also oversaw the opening of schools, orphanages, and hospitals that provided social services.
-Roman Catholicism remained Ecuador's primary religion for the entire colonial period (see History and Myth).
+Roman Catholicism remained Ecuador's primary religion for the entire colonial period (see p.
+2-5 of History and Myth).